Affiliate links on Android Authority may earn us a commission. Learn more.

 Android weather widgets: What they are, how to use them, and more

 Google introduced a new design language with Android 12, dubbed Material You (the evolution of Material Design).
 It’s one of the most significant user interface improvements we’ve seen come to Android, and it came with plenty of features.
-One of people’s favorite inclusions is the addition of a couple of Android weather widgets.
+If you’re looking to customize your display, you may find our guide to the 10 best clock widgets very useful.
+But if you wish to learn more about what Android weather widgets are, how to use them, and which one is our favorite, you are in the right place.

 QUICK ANSWER